grz0zrg/fas/README.md

 FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, wavetable synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM) or physical modelling.

 It can be said that FAS/Fragment is a generic image-synth (also called graphical audio synthesizer): any RGBA images can be used to produce an infinite variety of sounds by streaming bitmap data to FAS.

+With a light wrapper its architecture can also be used as a generic synth right out of the box; just deal with RGBA notes.

 ### Specifications